pan780919/FloatingView/README.md

 |setTrashViewEnabled|If false, the trash icon does not show during dragging.<br>(default) true|

 # Revisions
+## Update in 2.3
+- Support Android O
+    - If you are targeting Android O or higher, you must use `NotificationManager.startServiceInForeground()` instead of `Context.startService()`.
 ## Update in 2.2
 - Support for large image for FloatingView (not complete, but almost works)([#16](../../issues/16))
 - Support size specification of FloatingView([#16](../../issues/16))